Devdamavandi/mrdamavandi/README.md

+⚠️ **License & Usage Note**
+- The core source code in this repo is provided under the **MIT License** (see LICENSE file).
+- However, the **design assets, branding, and specific business logic** are proprietary and may not be reused commercially without permission.
+- This project is a portfolio demo — feel free to explore the code for learning, but please do not deploy it as-is for commercial purposes.

 Hello Guys!

 I'm David knight.

-I'm a fullstack web developer.
+I'm a Next.js fullstack web developer.
 This is a sample production grade project by Me.

 I used: